shadezer0/TinkerMachine/content/log.md

 ### Apr 5, 2022

 **Reading**
-- Sapiens, A brief history of humankind
+- Sapiens, A Brief History of Humankind
 - The Count of Monte Cristo

 **Podcasts**